 Among the Implementation Agreements signed by Eni with the Sicily Region and the Municipality of Gela, one was signed in March 2016 and updated in September 2017 for the renovation and redevelopment of the former Casa Albergo Macchitella – an old guest house owned by Eni – to create a multi-purpose space that will be available to the city of Gela.
 The purpose of the new centre will be to stimulate local entrepreneurship, get young people involved and contribute to relaunching economic activities in the community.
 Eni, with the support of the Fondazione Eni Enrico Mattei (FEEM), has arranged for a targeted renovation of the building.

 Among the various initiatives promoted in the Memorandum of Understanding, of particular importance for the community of Gela is the promotion of local entrepreneurship.
-Eni will progressively make its own areas and facilities available to third parties who intend to carry out projects on site that are compatible with the objectives of the Memorandum.
+Eni will progressively make its own areas and facilities available to third parties who intend to carry out projects on site that are compatible with the objectives of the Memorandum and consistent with the intended use of the site.
 The aim is to contribute to the economic recovery of the area,encouraging the use of local businesses and personnel through economic resources linked to public funds.